 Today that relationship has flipped.
 As EM companies have become more established on the global stage, 64% of their stock returns can be explained by company fundamentals.
 This is the same proportion found in developed markets.
 So no matter where you invest, company fundamentals matter most.

 Sector and country-specific issues will still influence business profits, but the best companies are often led by strong management teams able to overcome external factors.
-This is where bottom-up research becomes essential — and can be the difference between investing in a company that succumbs to macro headwinds and purchasing shares in the next big growth story.
+This is where bottom-up research becomes essential — and can be the difference between investing in a company that succumbs to macro headwinds, or one that becomes the next big growth story.

 There are many reasons for lackluster non-U.S. returns over the last decade: a strong U.S. dollar, political turmoil and trade tariffs — just to name a few.
 But another factor is the way in which we typically measure international markets.

 International indexes generally have a greater concentration of value-oriented stocks in “old economy” sectors such as materials, financials and energy.
 Contrast that with the U.S., where technology, health care and consumer tech dominate local indexes.
 That alone accounts for much of the decade-long return disparity between U.S. and non-U.S. stocks.

 That’s not to say that growth can’t be found in international markets.
 It just requires more work to uncover promising companies that may be hidden within indexes.
 And that’s where company-by-company analysis becomes so critical.
 The average stock in Europe may be growing slower than one in the U.S., but growth can still be found by those who look past index averages and examine each opportunity based on its individual characteristics.

 If you were going fishing, would you limit yourself to half the lake, or would you want to seek opportunities wherever they were available?
 Investing shouldn’t be any different.
 One of the greatest benefits of global investing is that it allows you to consider the world’s best companies, no matter where they are located.